 6.4.8 Notification of Forced Outage of a Resource

 (1) In the event of a Forced Outage of a Resource, the telemetered status of the Resource automatically notifies ERCOT of the event.
+In the event of a Forced Outage or a Forced Derate of a Resource, the telemetered HSL and any other applicable telemetry of the Resource as specified in paragraph (2) of Section 6.5.5.2, Operational Data Requirements, shall be updated as soon as practicable but no longer than 30 minutes after the beginning of the event.

-In the event of a Forced Outage, an impending Forced Outage, or de-rating of a Resource, the QSE shall inform ERCOT of the following:
+(2) In the event of a Forced Outage, an impending Forced Outage, or de-rating of a Resource, the QSE shall inform ERCOT of the following in the Outage Scheduler:

 (a) Time of expected change in Resource Status or rating;

-(b) Text message describing the nature of the Forced Outage or de-rating updated as new information becomes available; and (c) The expected minimum and maximum duration of the Forced Outage or de-rating.6.5.5.1 Changes in Resource Status
+(b) Text message describing the nature of the Forced Outage or de-rating updated as new information becomes available; and (c) The expected minimum and maximum duration of the Forced Outage or de-rating.

+(3) In the event of a Forced Outage or Forced Derate, the QSE must update the Resource’s COP as soon as practicable but no longer than 60 minutes after the beginning of the event.

+6.5.5.1 Changes in Resource Status

-(1) Each QSE shall notify ERCOT of a change in Resource Status via telemetry and through changes in the Current Operating Plan (COP) as soon as practicable following the change.
+(1) Each QSE shall notify ERCOT of a change in Resource Status via telemetry as soon as practicable but no longer than 30 minutes after the change in the status of the Resource occurs and through changes in the Current Operating Plan (COP) as soon as practicable but no longer than 60 minutes after the change in status of the Resource occurs.

 (2) Each QSE shall promptly inform ERCOT when the operating mode of its Generation Resource’s Automatic Voltage Regulator (AVR) or Power System Stabilizer (PSS) is changed while the Resource is On-Line.
 The QSE shall also provide the Resource’s AVR or PSS status logs to ERCOT upon request.